Track and Field - High Jump

 - Attendance at a clinic or workshop within the last three years provided by an instructor who is knowledgeable of the activity (e.g., appropriate skills and progressions), and where safety is addressed as outlined in the Ontario Physical Education Safety Guidelines.

-- Effective September 1, 2016, past experience within the last 3 years as a coach in track and field - high jump having knowledge of the activity (e.g., appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Education Safety Guidelines.
+- Past experience within the last 3 years as a coach in track and field - high jump having knowledge of the activity (e.g., appropriate skills and progressions) and current safety practices as outlined in the Ontario Physical Education Safety Guidelines.

 For more information on sport-specific NCCP training please visit coach.ca.

 An individual who takes responsibility for providing first aid to injured athletes must:

 as a minimum, have current first aid certification, from a recognized first aid provider (e.g., St. John Ambulance, Red Cross) that includes CPR B or C and introduction to spinal injury